Abibubble/milestone2-harry-potter-quiz/README.md

 [Click here](testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.

 #### Desktop / Laptop
-1. Chrome
+1. Google Chrome
     * All tested and working correctly

-2. Edge
+2. Microsoft Edge
     * All tested and working correctly

-3. Firefox
+3. Mozilla Firefox
     * Progress bar has sharp edges and is blue

 4. Internet Explorer
     * Won't do the click to enter, so is not accessible.

 #### Tablet
-1. Chrome
+1. Google Chrome
     *

 #### Mobile
-1. Chrome
+1. Google Chrome
     * All tested and working correctly

 2. Safari